WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 Run `npm install --save-dev --save-exact @wordpress/scripts`

-After installing, a `node_modules` directory is created with the modules and its dependencies.
+After installing, a `node_modules` directory is created with the modules and their dependencies.

 Also, if you look at package.json file it will include a new section: